leemunroe/grunt-email-workflow/readme.md

 1. Compiles your SCSS to CSS

-2. Builds your HTML and TXT email templates
+2. Builds your HTML email templates

 3. Inlines your CSS